 2020 may have been the year when everything stopped, but where our working lives are concerned, the health crisis has rocketed us into the future.
-While many businesses were looking towards at least some remote work by 2025, around 72% of companies have now made the shift.
-What’s more, almost 70% of leaders believe they’ll keep remote teams, even once the pandemic is a bad memory.
+While many businesses were looking towards at least some remote work by 2025, around 72% of companies have now made the shift with 66% considering redesigning the workplace to accommodate hybrid working practices.

-This might feel like progress, but with countless companies having to become remote quite literally overnight, not all switches have run smoothly.
+This might feel like progress, but with countless companies having to become remote quite literally overnight, not all switches ran smoothly.
 Collaboration has proven especially problematic, with issues such as:

 - A 75% reduction in team cohesiveness

 - 55% of employees struggling with a lack of face-to-face communication

 - 40% of people reporting mental health declines

 - Disjointed communications as 84% of users lose access to applications at least once a week